therealdreg/therealdreg.github.io/content/en/_index.md

 Our mission is to make hardware hacking knowledge accessible to people with limited understanding of hardware, electronics, and mathematics

-We create tools, documentation, training, and audiovisual materials to help you learn and practice hardware hacking in a safe and legal environment.
+We create tools, documentation, training, and audiovisual materials to help you learn and practice hardware hacking in a safe and legal environment

 {{% /blocks/lead %}}